Real-world scenarios

 The user (or their support rep) triggers erasure from the operator dashboard.
 The platform:

-1. Revokes every active credential bound to the holder's public key.
+1. Revokes every active credential bound to the holder's credential_id set.

-2. Replaces stored claim data with anonymised placeholders.
+2. Replaces stored claim data with anonymized placeholders.

 3. Retains hash-only audit records (compliance) but strips PII.